Frequently Asked Questions

 Harper’s Candles is a mainstream business that happens to be vegan.
 We are firm in the knowledge that everything with the Harper’s name on it can more than hold it’s own against any other fragranced product whether it be similarly ethical or three steps away from selling it’s grandmother to a circus.
 It’s simply that ethics dictate that there is no reason why this business should not be cruelty free and promote awareness about looking for similar branding in other products across the board to promote being animal friendly and maybe going to a rescue for a dog rather than buying one of those designer puppies (seriously y’all – they’re mongrels *coughs “Emperor’s new clothes”*).
 I digress… We at Harper’s don’t expect all of our customers to be vegan but it’s lovely to think that some might start buying non-animal tested shampoo or washing powder and definitely get a rescue dog instead of buying a puppy when they’re looking for a family pet as a result of meeting and chatting with the non-scary animal friendly candle folk who weren’t wearing hemp or attempting to beat them over the head with banners.
 We eat chips quite a lot.
 Seriously, we already have things in common.
-We use some of the profits from Harper’s Candles to support ethical charities, we promote and own rescue animals and none of us eats meat.
+We use some of the profits from Harper’s Candles to support ethical charities and we promote and own rescue animals.
 The Harper’s Candles unit is vegan friendly, from the candle supplies to the cleaning products.
 Basically, we make awesome products and while we’re at it we’re just plain nice.